-When thinking about your center's "total population" you need to consider both the number of children you hope to serve as well as the number of adults who will use the space.
-Adults will include parents who come and go, staff who work there each day and other visitors who are expected.
+When thinking about your center's total population you need to consider both the number of children you hope to serve as well as the number of adults who will use the space.
+Adults will include parents who come and go, staff who work there each day, and other visitors who are expected.
 It is also important to provide information on the ages and any other special characteristics of children to be served.
 Groupings of children.
 Give careful consideration to how children will be grouped into physical spaces.
 You will need to provide your architect with information about how many children and of which ages will be placed into distinct spaces as well as which spaces should be adjacent to one another.
 For example, you might provide your architect with the type of chart below.

 Classroom square footage needs.
-Generally the number of square feet per child of classroom space required by state licensing standards does not provide you with sufficient space for a high quality program.
-A general rule of thumb is to allow for at least 50 square feet per child of useable classroom space for preschool-age
+Generally the number of square feet per child of classroom space required by state licensing standards does not provide you with sufficient space for a high-quality program.
+A general rule of thumb is to allow for at least 50 square feet of usable classroom space per child for preschoolage children and even more for infants and